bertbalcaen/esdi-webdesign-course/02_html.md

 <b><i>bold and in italics</b></i>
 ```

 Browser are very forgiving.
 If you make a mistake, they will try to guess what you meant.
 In many cases, your page might work even if it contains errors.
-However, you always avoid these situations, because it will lead to frustration and confusion when you start applying CSS and JS.
+However, you should always avoid these situations, because it will lead to frustration and confusion when you start applying CSS and JS.

 # Whitespace in HTML documents